-Content writers may spend a lot of their time covering one overarching thesis from many angles.
-For instance, a content writer working for a freelancing software startup, might write about the lives of the freelancers they work with, explain how the company’s clients have seen success, and offer advice for companies looking to hire freelancers.
+Content writers spend a lot of their time covering one thesis from many angles.
+For instance, a content writer working for a freelancing software startup, might write about the lives of the freelancers they work with, profile the company’s clients, and offer advice for companies looking to hire freelancers.

 How content writers spend their time: